 The Board's policy is to remunerate non-executive directors at market rates for their time, commitment and responsibilities.
 The board determines payments to the non-executive directors and reviews their remuneration annually, based on market practice, duties and accountability.
 Independent external advice is sought when required.
-Any increase to the maximum aggregate amount of fees that can be paid to nonexecutive directors is subject to approval by shareholders at the general meeting.
+The maximum aggregate amount of fees that can be paid to non-executive directors is subject to approval by shareholders at the annual general meeting.